 All these people waited for 30+ minutes outside in fancy dress clothes in 110°F for our delayed wedding (recall the shuttle that took a whole bus-load of our guests to the wrong Sarah’s wedding).
 And they didn’t let a little thing like heat keep them from having fun either.
 From California to Pennsylvania to Florida to Texas to Massachusetts to Washington to Colorado and more, these 170 people made their way to our backyard to celebrate us.
 We wanted to make sure we got them all in one picture to remember all the love they surrounded us in that day.
 And always.

 In the ultimate of budget-wedding moves, we sold more than half of the decor to other brides – feel free to check out what we’ve got left.
 Find part two here: Our bride & groom portraits and the backyard BBQ.
-Also, check out my recipe for a flourless salted almond chocolate cookie inspired by the deep dark chocolate cookies Big Sarah baked for the cookie table (and enter to win a chocolate-y giveaway!).
+Also, check out my recipe for a flourless salted almond chocolate cookie inspired by the deep dark chocolate cookies Big Sarah baked for the cookie table.

 Photography: Brent Van Auken Photography | Cake: Melissa Haskins | Invitations: Printed by GreenerPrinter (designed by bride & groom) | Catering: Steelhead B.B.Q.
 Co. | Day-of coordination: Chico Event Specialists | Bride’s Dress: Casablanca | Rings: Sarah Perlis & Geralyn Sheridan Designs | Hair & Makeup: Lindsey Lifur @ Mecca Salon | Venue: Private residence in Chico, CA | Music: Bride & Groom